You are currently viewing Cloud Computing Career Roadmap: Guide to Success in the Cloud Industry

 What is the difference between IaaS, PaaS, and SaaS?

-IaaS provides virtualized computing resources, PaaS offers a platform for developing and managing applications, and SaaS delivers software applications over the internet on a subscription basis.
+In short, IaaS provides virtualized computing resources, PaaS offers a platform for developing and managing applications, and SaaS delivers software applications over the internet on a subscription basis.

 What trends should I watch in the future of cloud computing?